jeffbcross/material/THEMING.md

 Themes' support is an integral feature within each Angular Material component.
 And Theme construction is also an essential aspect of the SDK build processes.
 In fact, Themes are used within our [Online Documentation](http://material.angularjs.org).

-> Currently Theme features only support color and Font-Family styling.
-Additional Theme features such as Font, Padding, Borders, SVGs support are planned for future releases.
+> Currently, Themes only supports color and font-family styling.
+Additional features such as font, padding, borders, and SVG support are planned for future releases.

 - - -